-Commercially Andrew’s music has been heard on TV and radio, in short film scores and corporate events.
-He has also arranged orchestral backing music for albums by various artists.
-Recent activity includes Concertino for solo tuba and wind band (winner of the Harvey Phillips Award), premiered by Sérgio Carolino and the Banda Sinfónica Portuguesa at the São João Festival in Portugal; residencies at the Sydney International Brass Festival and the Gravissimo festival, Portugal, and CD releases for Tall Poppies and Cala Records (UK).
+Commercially, Andrew’s compositions and arrangements achieved widespread success.
+His recent activity includes Concertino for solo tuba and wind band (winner of the Harvey Phillips Award), premiered at the São João Festival in Portugal; residencies at the Sydney International Brass Festival and the Gravissimo festival, Portugal, and CD releases for Tall Poppies and Cala Records (UK).
 Andrew also received an ABC Fresh Start Fund grant for his Trumpet Concerto to be recorded by David Elton and members of the Sydney Symphony Orchestra, and an Amex Music Backer’s Fund grant to record his funk band Speakeasy at Melbourne’s iconic Sing Sing studios.
 His Speakeasy song Straight Ahead won the Soul and RnB category of the Voyager International Songwriting Competition.